-Length of dissertation and penalties for exceeding word limit
+Length of coursework and penalties for exceeding word limit

-The dissertation is expected to be no longer than stated above in these guidelines (depending on attendance and class presentation).
+The coursework is expected to be no longer than stated above in these guidelines (depending on attendance and class presentation).

 Source references (i.e. the details relevant to the publication: name of author, title, editor etc.) do not count towards the word limit, but, anything else in the footnotes/endnotes will be included.
-The abstract and bibliography are not included in the word limit either.
+The bibliography is not included in the word limit either.
 The word limit is NOT a target, but a limit.

-Students must also include a word count at the end of their dissertation.
+Students must also include a word count at the end of their coursework.
 If that count indicates a figure over the required words, or the marker counts the number of words to be over, the work will be assessed ONLY up to the required length and anything in excess will be considered as not been written.